Best Extended Car Warranties in Montana of 2026

 1. Pick your coverage

-Figure out which of your vehicle’s components are the most important to cover for Montana driving.
-If you’re running I-90/I-94 in sub-zero snaps, towing over Bozeman or Homestake Pass, or logging miles on gravel to the trailhead, cooling systems, AWD components and suspension can take a beating.
+Figure out which of your vehicle’s components are the most important to cover.
+If you’re running I-90/I-94 in sub-zero temperatures, towing over Bozeman or Homestake Pass or logging miles on gravel to the trailhead, cooling systems, AWD components and suspension can take a beating.

 Bumper-to-bumper plans offer the most comprehensive protection, while powertrain plans only include the basics.
 You’ll need to balance your budget with the level of risk you’re comfortable taking.